lspiehler/pkiaas-docs/docs/certificate-templates/edit.md

 * **Description** - provide a description for the template

 ### Subject
 To honor the subject attributes requested within the CSR, use the **Supplied by the CSR** option.
-Otherwise, the subject attributes in the CSR will be overidden by the defaults defined here.
+Otherwise, the subject attributes in the CSR will be overridden by the defaults defined here.

 ### Key Usage
 Select the key usages and extended key usages to be enabled for certificates issued using this template.
 Custom comma-separated extended key usage OIDs can be entered into the **Custom EKU OIDs** field.